 All things considered, Graham and Trev were enjoying this trip.
 And pretty soon it would be over, with just on 170 miles (280km) left before Alice.
 But the worst was yet to come.

 An old drover who disembarked at Oodnadatta warned them of the final leg from Finke to Alice with his parting words, “I hope you blokes know how to use a shovel.
 You might be needing one on that track.”

 A Tough Life

 For this was the notorious section which often disappeared under drifts of red sand.
 Fettlers at Engoordina, Bundooma, Rodinga and Ewaninga spent most of their working hours shovelling and scraping sand.
 An endless life of hardship.

 And they had no escape from it.
 The fettlers huts were simple concrete bunkers, looking more like a prison than a home.
-Rather than the meticulously built stone buildings further south in earlier years, these were regulation government buildings… and obviously designed by a committee.
+Rather than the meticulously-built stone buildings further south constructed in earlier years, these were regulation government buildings… and obviously designed by a committee.
 Cheap, solid and like a furnace in Summer.